 MN STATE BAR ASSOCIATION

-As a focal point for Pro Bono Week, on October 24th the Minnesota State Bar Association (MSBA) will present "Real Faces of Pro Bono," a continuing legal education program featuring remarks by the Chief Justice of the Minnesota Supreme Court Lorie S. Gildea and a panel of attorneys and their pro bono clients.
-Panelists will discuss the cases they worked on together and how their lives were impacted by that work.
-More information on this program can be found at www.mnbar.org.
+As a focal point for Pro Bono Week, on October 22, the Minnesota State Bar Association (MSBA) will present "Integrating Pro Bono," a continuing legal education program featuring remarks by the Chief Justice of the Minnesota Supreme Court Lorie S. Gildea and three sessions on pro bono practice.
+Panelists will discuss the benefits of integrating pro bono work into law practice, explore how technology is being used to connect pro bono clients with lawyers, and review a ground-breaking collaboration between a Twin Cities community organization and law firms to serve diverse clients.
+More information on this program can be found at http://msba.mnbar.org/Meetings/Meeting?ID=220.

 Low income Minnesotans who need help solving civil legal matters can find information and referrals at www.lawhelpmn.org.
 This site is maintained by the Minnesota Legal Services State Support Center.